UKCloud/documentation/articles/azure/azs-how-to-obtain-clientid-via-api.md

 ---
-title: How to Obtain Your Client ID via the API for Azure Stack - REST API
+title: How to Obtain Your Client ID via the API for Azure Stack - REST API | UKCloud Ltd
 description: How to obtain your Client ID via the REST API for Azure Stack
 services: azure-stack
 author: Paul Brown